hemanthbd/Morse-Diffusion/README.md

 # Morse-Diffusion

-This project aims to help people with various hand-termor disabilties as they wouldn't be able to utilize an entire keyboard, when instead Morse Code is more suited.
+This project aims to help people with various hand-tremor disabilties as they wouldn't be able to utilize an entire keyboard, when instead one of the adaptive tools used is Morse Code as it's a single-switch alternative.
 In that respect, Morse Diffusion uses Morse Code to generate Art via the Keras Stable Diffusion API.

 ### This is done in 3 ways-

 #### 1) Typing Morse Code

-Here, the user can type the prompt with Morse Code and the script generates the corresponding images via the Diffusion API
+Here, the user can type the prompt with Morse Code and the script generates the corresponding images via the Diffusion API.
+For people with spinal muscle atrophy, they can't use the below methods well, so this would be better alternative.

 #### 2) Head Movements Morse Code